Rose Creek Village

 Follow Christ by his Spirit and love one another as He loves us.

 Can Americans get along?
 Can they give up their private dreams and goals and live for others?
 It was the claim of Jesus Christ that those who embrace his teachings, his Gospel, and his Life would be recognized by their enthusiastic love and togetherness.
 “Everyone will know you are my disciples by your love for one another,” he said.

-Twenty years ago a few men wondered if these things were true, and they gave themselves to God to find out.
-Many things have changed over those twenty years.
-Many more men, women, and children have joined them, and we have had to learn both our weaknesses and God’s provision.
+Twenty five years ago a few men wondered if these things were true, and they gave themselves to God to find out.
+Many things have changed over those years.
+Many more men, women, and children have joined them, some have gone away, and we have had to learn both our weaknesses and God’s provision.
 We are still changing and learning, but we can now say unequivocally that the claims Jesus Christ made 2,000 years ago are true even in 21st century America.

 We invite you to come and see the work God has done.
 We have found his Life to be a joyful one.
 We have learned that people are made to live as friends, caring for and serving one another.
 We have learned that children raised in such an environment are free, creative, daring, reliable, and filled with joy.
 While America has seen its share of communes filled with loose living and bizarre cults created by controlling religious fanatics, we have been told repeatedly that one look at our children at play is enough to prove this is not so at Rose Creek Village.